We built our company

 Copy Engine

-1,114 email campaigns analyzed for subject line, body, CTA, and performance patterns.
-Learned rules like "ALL CAPS = 2.7× revenue (if <15% of sends)" drive future drafts.
+1,114 campaigns analyzed for subject line, body, CTA, and performance.
+Learned rules drive future drafts.

 07